andrewkho/andrewkho.github.io/docs/wordle-solver.md

 ## TL;DR

 If you don't want to read all this nonsense, the approach that worked for me was A2C (Advantage Actor Critic), a policy gradient method.
-I used a staged training approach where I progressively trained the network to solve harder and harder problems and warmstarted each time it saw a more difficult problem.
+I used a staged training approach where I progressively trained the network to solve harder and harder problems (through increasing vocabulary size) and warm-started each time it started a more difficult problem.
 I also designed a neural net where instead of learning the full space of ~13k possible discrete actions, the model only needed to learn 130 outputs.

 I also tried Deep-Q learning (DQN), but it didn't seem to work for me on the full sized problem.